Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 Mutation APIs like `write_transform` take `&impl SimulateWitness`.
 A `HarvestPhase` reference does not implement the trait.
 Calling `write_transform` with a harvest-phase witness is a compile error.

 Each transition consumes the witness. `SimulateA::end` returns `SimulateB`. `SimulateB::end` returns `HarvestPhase`. `HarvestPhase::end` returns `BoundaryPhase`. `BoundaryPhase::run` consumes itself.
 The only way to get a fresh `SimulateA` is through `FrameDriver::begin`.

+> [!WARNING]
+> The witness system prevents accidental misuse but does not prevent deliberate
+> hoarding.
+A caller who stores a `SimulateA` reference across a boundary can
+> mutate during the harvest window — the type system cannot catch it because
+> the reference is not lifetime-tied to the frame.
+An internal `Phase` enum
+> tracks the current phase at runtime and asserts on misuse in debug builds.
+> Release builds skip the check for performance.

 The memory ordering contract lives in the transitions. `SimulateB::end` emits a `Release` fence. `HarvestPhase::end` emits a paired `Acquire` fence.
 Single-threaded callers pay nothing -- the fence emits no instruction on x86-64 and only orders the thread's own stores.